Biblioteca Carnegie: History

-During the following decades, it closed by season and had its working hours reduced as a result of lack of funds.
-Additionally, in 1989, as a consequence to the significant damages the building suffered during Hurricane Hugo, the library was closed, leaving San Juan without a public library.
+During the following decades, it closed by season and had its working hours reduced because of a lack of funds.
+In 1989, the building suffered significant damage due Hurricane Hugo, and the library was closed, leaving San Juan without a public library.
 In 1991, the Department of Education, "supported by a group of citizens interested in the library, decided to restore the building."
-The next year, a law was passed which permitted the Department of Education integrate the community by subdelegating the administration of the library to a governmental agency or NGO.
+The next year, a law was passed which permitted the Department of Education integrate the community by subdelegating the administration of the library to a governmental agency or non-governmental organization.
 The organization selected was the Biblioteca Carnegie Board of Trustees, reopening in 1995.

 In 2010, the San Juan municipal legislature approved an ordinance to accept the library building, possessions and land from the Department of Education, per a Legislative Assembly resolution.
-After which, then-San Juan mayor Jorge Santini commenced the "total disinterest of the municipality in preserving it" however "community efforts have been made to reopen it without success."
-After the José Julián Acosta Theater Arts School, located a down the street, was declared "partially not apt for use" after the 2019–20 Puerto Rico earthquakes, then-mayor Carmen Yulín Cruz announced an agreement with the Department of Education to rehabilitate the library and transfer students temporarily, using 11 classrooms and a recreative area at the library and supplying the use of the Ateneo Puertorriqueño's theatre and the Teatro Tapia, equipment and breakfasts supplied by the municipality, while lunches were the Department's responsibility, as well as Wi-Fi and a radio with direct communication to the municipality's Emergency Management Office and establishing an identification card system for the 182 students and 31 faculty, amounting to a sum of $85,000 investment.
+Afterward, San Juan mayor Jorge Santini commenced the "total disinterest of the municipality in preserving it"; "community efforts have been made to reopen it without success."
+After the José Julián Acosta Theater Arts School, located down the street, was declared "partially not apt for use" after the 2019–20 Puerto Rico earthquakes, Mayor Carmen Yulín Cruz announced an agreement with the Department of Education to rehabilitate the library and transfer students temporarily, using 11 classrooms and a recreation area at the library and supplying the use of the Ateneo Puertorriqueño's theatre and the Teatro Tapia, equipment and breakfasts supplied by the municipality, while lunches were the Department's responsibility, as well as Wi-Fi and a radio with direct communication to the municipality's Emergency Management Office and establishing an identification card system for the 182 students and 31 faculty, amounting to a sum of $85,000 investment.